binfalse/binfalse.de/_posts/2015-02-03-useful-git-commands.md

                                 ^add echo/println    ^bug fixed
 ~~~~~~~~

-You can then simply checkout the master and append the commit `db4` to it, which fixes the bug in the master branch without all the debugging stuff.
+You can then simply checkout the master and use `cherry-pick` to append the commit `db4` to it, which fixes the bug in the master branch without all the debugging stuff.
+Git's `cherry-pick` will apply commits from anywhere in the tree onto `HEAD` (as long as that commit isn't an ancestor of `HEAD`).
 Here are the git commands:

 ~~~~~~~ bash